lsegal/tadpole/examples/example2/tadpole/markdown/what_is.md

 ## What is This?

-**Tater Tots** (or _Tater_ for short) is an _object-oriented_ templating system that doesn't care about what templating engines you like to use.
+**Tadpole** is an _object-oriented_ templating system that doesn't care about what templating engines you like to use.
 It's kind of like a meta-templating engine, because it really only cares about where your templates come from-- not what's in them.
-All you have to give Tater is a list of "sections" that make up your template.
+All you have to give Tadpole is a list of "sections" that make up your template.

 #### Wait, Did you say object oriented? _For files?_

 Yes.
-I did. **Tater**'s goal is to bring modularity to your templates by introducing this nifty new concept called _"Object-Oriented Programming"_.
+I did. **Tadpole**'s goal is to bring modularity to your templates by introducing this nifty new concept called _"Object-Oriented Programming"_.
 It allows you to essentially "subclass" a template from another one, inheriting all of the parent template's behaviour.
 It also allows you to solve another problem common to complex templates: _coupling_.